 A tax lien can be devastating to you and you should do everything you can to avoid it.

-Your first goal is to pay off your tax debt.
+Your first goal is to pay off your tax liability.
 If you do, you can get the tax lien released.
-The IRS releases a tax lien thirty days after the tax debt is paid in full.
+The IRS releases a tax lien thirty days after the tax bill is paid in full.
 But “released” doesn’t mean “removed;” it’s still a matter of public record.
 You can apply to have it withdrawn—which removes it from the public record—if you are in compliance on all your tax returns (personal and business) in the past three years and you are current on your estimated tax payments and federal tax deposits, as required.

 How can you prevent a business tax lien?

 Stay on top of your bookkeeping and current on your tax filings.
 If you find you owe more than you can afford to pay, you may want to consider an installment agreement with the IRS or get a small business loan (or even a personal loan) to pay off the debt.

 Here are what we what we consider some of your best business loan options.

 If you can’t pay your business taxes, you may be able to negotiate a discount or “offer in compromise” to resolve the debt for less than you owe.
 Bankruptcy may be an option for some older tax debts.
 And in particularly difficult situations, you may be able to get your account placed into “uncollectible” status, where you won’t continually hear from the IRS (though fines and penalties will continue to accrue).
 If you have tax debt you can’t pay, it’s a good idea to talk with a reputable tax professional to go over your options.